Self help in bereavement

 Pay attention to your body

 When feelings and thoughts are so powerful, it can be easy to overlook your body’s needs.
 Grieving makes great demands on your energy.
 You may find that life wearies you much more than before, so do all you can to eat a healthy diet and get plenty of rest.

 It is well-recognised that getting exercise is good for our physical health and psychological wellbeing.
 Starting can sometimes feel a bit daunting, and at these times it can be helpful to have the support of others.
 Step It Up Highland (01463 729997) is a Highland-wide voluntary organisation that has established over thirty walking groups across the area.
 These offer a variety of walks, with the support of a walk leader and fellow-walkers.

 Alcohol and other ways to ‘numb the pain’ can be tempting, but try to avoid using them to excess.
 They may offer temporary relief, but things will feel no better after the effect wears off.

 Your bereavement may have challenged your sense of life’s meaning, leaving you wondering what the purpose is.
 If you have a religious faith, it may be helpful to reflect on this with someone from your faith community.
 If you do not, there are other approaches, such as mindfulness meditation, to help explore life’s purpose.

 Be patient with yourself, and others

 Grieving takes time, sometimes much longer that we might imagine.
-So be patient with yourself, especially at times you are not ‘making progress’ in the way you expected.
+So be patient with yourself, especially at times you are not ‘making progress’ in the way you or others expected.